-/S/LAWRENCE M. BECKER LAWRENCE M. BECKER PLAN ADMINISTRATOR
+/S/LAWRENCE M. BECKER LAWRENCE M. BECKER ON BEHALF OF THE JOINT ADMINISTRATIVE BOARD PLAN ADMINISTRATOR

-Norwalk, Connecticut Date: June 29, 2009 Xerox Corporation Savings Plan Financial Statements and Supplemental Schedule To Accompany 2008 Form 5500 Annual Report of Employee Benefit Plan Under ERISA of 1974 December 31, 2008 and 2007
+Norwalk, Connecticut Date: June 29, 2009 Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards (formerly "The Savings Plan of Xerox Corporation and The Xerographic Division, UNITE HERE") Financial Statements and Supplemental Schedule To Accompany 2008 Form 5500 Annual Report of Employee Benefit Plan Under ERISA of 1974 December 31, 2008 and 2007